Novel Coronavirus Information

 The World Health Organization (WHO) declared COVID-19 a pandemic on March 11, 2020.

-As of May 10, 2020, there are 22,891 confirmed cases of COVID-19 in Ohio.
-This designation emphasizes the need to press forward with prevention efforts.
+As of August 30, 2020, there are 115,806 confirmed cases of COVID-19 in Ohio.
 COVID-19 is spreading rapidly but its impact can be lessened if we earnestly do the things we have heard repeatedly.
 As a reminder those things are:

 - Wash your hands with soap and water for 20 seconds or use alcohol hand rub frequently